find your perfect LLM program

 PLEASE NOTE: As a result of Brexit, from Autumn 2021 postgraduate students from the European Union studying at a UK university will be charged the same tuition fees as international students.
 UK students studying their postgraduate course at a European university are also likely to incur higher tuition fees than their EU counterparts.
 It is advisable to check with the individual universities in the UK and Europe for up-to-date information on tuition fees for all postgraduate programs.

-LLM in GreeceGreece, glorious Greece, with its whitewashed houses set against vivid blue skies, sandy bays with turquoise seas, wealthy ship owners, olives, ouzo and the famous Greek salad.
+Find LLM programs in GreeceGreece, glorious Greece, with its whitewashed houses set against vivid blue skies, sandy bays with turquoise seas, wealthy ship owners, olives, ouzo and the famous Greek salad.
 Not to mention the fact that it is the birthplace of the Olympics.
 These are some of the things that spring to mind, but Greece has a lot more to offer and could be the right place for you to study for your Master of Laws.

 Greece is a beautiful, mountainous country in southern Europe, sharing borders with Bulgaria, Turkey, Albania and Macedonia.
 It is a tourist hotspot that draws millions of visitors to its numerous islands, including sun seekers who want to enjoy the Mediterranean climate, scholars and history buffs who want to explore the ruins and learn more about Greek mythology.
 It also appeals to foodies in search of hearty, rustic cuisine.
 Modern Greece sits side-by-side with its ancient history, and you’re never too far away from ruins of temples, statues and monuments.